 The Undergraduate Core Curriculum: Living Responsibly in an Interdependent World

-The core curriculum thus helps students think critically, examine values carefully, and act responsibly; it challenges students to engage in civic responsibility in terms of social justice, unmet human needs, and empowerment of others; and it provides a context within which students can realize meaningful personal and professional lives.
+The Core Curriculum thus helps students think critically, examine values carefully, and act responsibly; it challenges students to engage in civic responsibility in terms of social justice, unmet human needs, and empowerment of others; and it provides a context within which students can realize meaningful personal and professional lives.

-To create an environment in which students can develop into fully human persons, Marywood University integrates professional programs with a general education curriculum composed of a strong liberal arts core, general electives and competencies.
+To create an environment in which students can develop into fully human persons, Marywood University integrates professional programs with a general education curriculum composed of a strong liberal arts core, general electives, and competencies.
 Each component contributes an essential perspective to the central focus of the curriculum.

 The liberal arts core is organized into six categories:

-In Category II, The Human Condition in Its Ultimate Relationships, students examine the nature, purpose, and meaning of life through philosophical and religious lenses that help them to evaluate their own life position and choices.
+In Category II, The Human Condition in Its Ultimate Relationships, enables students to examine the nature, purpose, and meaning of life through philosophical and religious lenses that help them to evaluate their own life position and choices.
 They develop their critical thinking skills, explore the religious dimension of life, and experience the free and responsible pursuit of truth, as they examine the ultimate questions that have always engaged human beings.
 Studies in this category supply students with a theoretical basis and a cognitive process for making ethical decisions in promoting justice, peace, and compassion in the contemporary world.

 Category IV, The Human Condition in Relation to Self and Social Structure, likewise provides students essential preparation for living responsibly in an interdependent world.